 The first step in the process is to select the switching station that would be most appropriate for your location and the existing electrical system.
 This involves selecting the breaker, ring bus, and other parts of the switching station.

 The next crucial step is to prepare a detailed key plan of the substation.
-This plan should indicate where each component of the substation is going to be, as well as how they are going to be connected.
+This plan should indicate where each component of the station is going to be, as well as how they are going to be connected.
 The plan should also show the location of items such as the driveway and fence.

 Once the plan is in place, it’s time to select the type of equipment for your substation.
-Typically there will be a designated expert on the team that selects the type of equipment for the substation and orders it.
+Typically there will be a designated expert on the team that selects the type of equipment for the station and orders it.

 Licensing and permitting: